cloudera/cloudera-scripts-for-log4j/README.md

         SKIP_TGZ          If non-empty, skips scanning and patching .tar.gz files (cdh and cdp only) SKIP_HDFS         If non-empty, skips scanning and patching .tar.gz files in HDFS RUN_SCAN          If non-empty, runs a final scan for missed vulnerable files.
 This can take several hours.
+        TMPDIR            If non-empty, uses /tmp as the temporary directory.
+Set a different temporary directory using this.
 ```
 HDP Notes : Currently the HDP removal scrips works on folder `/user/`  on HDFS.
 Please modify/extent in The `hdp_log4j_jndi_removal.sh` around `line 26`.